antonio-ramadas/seam-carving/README.md

 I'm using this project to learn and try out Rust.
 Be warned that if you try to run the project, it'll be slow.
 Not because Rust is slow, but I did not optimise the algorithm.
 Still, it works and acts as a good baseline for future improvements.

-Here is a demo:
+Here is a demo.

-# Missing
+What you see:

+What the algorithm sees:

 If you want to run the project, here are the parameters:
 ```shell